American Sexual

 One important reason why is the LARC removes the “user error” factor that can make other methods less effective.
 No need to remember to take a pill daily, or have a diaphragm on hand ready to go.
 Once a LARC is in place, it does its job for years with no input from the user at all, acting as a “set it and forget it” method.

 But there’s one thing that shouldn’t be forgotten—protecting against sexually transmitted infections (STIs).
-While LARC is a highly effective way to prevent pregnancy, LARC methods don’t prevent STIs.
-For this reason, many choose to use (and health professionals recommend) condoms in addition to a LARC method.
-Dual use of condoms and LARC thus offers dual prevention.
+While LARC is a highly effective way to prevent pregnancy, LARC methods don’t provide any protection against STIs.
+For this reason, many people choose to use (and health professionals recommend) condoms in addition to a LARC method.
+Dual use of condoms and LARC offers dual prevention.

 LARC Methods

 There are two LARC methods: the intrauterine device (IUD) and the birth control implant.
 The intrauterine device (IUD) was once a popular choice in the U.S., but following problems linked to the poorly designed Dalkon Shield model in the 1970s, usage dropped due to concerns about safety.
-The current newly designed models share none of the earlier safety concerns, but some misconceptions about this issue persist.
+A new generation of IUDs was introduced in the early 2000s, and today’s models have none of the earlier safety concerns.
+But some misconceptions still persist.

 Understanding and acknowledging this history of coercive use of LARC and safety concerns is important, to avoid problems of the past.
-But so too is understanding the potential value of LARC methods today.
-The current concern with LARC is making sure women are well informed about these methods, including benefits and side effects, and making LARC an accessible and affordable option to all women.
+But so too is understanding the potential value of current LARC methods.

-IUD: An IUD is a small T-shaped device that is inserted into the uterus by a healthcare provider.
-It works by preventing sperm from fertilizing an egg.
-The hormonal type of IUD also thins the uterine lining, making it more difficult for a fertilized egg to implant.
+IUD: An IUD is a small T-shaped device that is inserted into the uterus by a health care provider.
+It works by preventing sperm from reaching and fertilizing an egg.
+Some IUDs contain hormones like these in birth control pills that can also prevent ovulation (so there is no egg to be fertilized) and thicken cervical mucus (to make it harder for the sperm to get into the uterus).

 There are two types of IUDs: